1. Hire an experienced real estate agent

 Selling your home may appear deceptively easy, but it’s filled with complexities.
 Even if your home is absolutely gorgeous, it will not sell by itself.
 Selling such a high-ticket item as a house (and selling it well!) takes a great deal of knowledge and a significant investment of time, as well as the ability to market effectively.
 A skilled agent can make the process much easier and can help you get the most money for your home, so you can move on to other things in your life.

-Your home may emanate thousands of memories you’re fond of, especially if you’ve lived in it for a while, and saying goodbye is not easy.
-But, remember, those memories are only yours and your family’s.
+Your home may emanate thousands of memories you’re fond of, especially if you’ve lived in it for a while.
+So, saying goodbye won't be easy.
+But remember, those memories are only yours and your family’s.
 If you want your house to sell for a good price, and quickly, look at the house through the eyes of a potential buyer.
-Yes, this means taking down your children’s adorable drawings covering the walls of their bedroom or hiding away that comfortable green couch that you love so much.
+Yes, this means taking down your children’s adorable drawings covering the walls of their bedrooms or hiding away that comfortable green couch that you love so much.
 You want your buyers to be able to picture the home as theirs, not yours.
-Walk through every room and make a note of things you’d change to appeal to buyers.
+Walk through every room and make a note of the things you’d change to appeal to buyers.

 Pretend you’re the owner of a Worth Avenue boutique and stage your house with that mindset.
 Make your house spotless and be ruthless in decluttering.
 Consider renting a storage unit to hide your older furniture and replacing it with rented staging furniture.
 And don’t forget about the kitchen and bathrooms.
 According to a Trulia blog, “The rooms buyers most closely inspect (and judge) in a house are the kitchen and master bath... so they need to look their best.”